 This write-off makes sense primarily for those who live in states that do not impose an income tax.
 We’re lookin’ at you, Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 Here’s why this is a factor.
 You must choose between deducting state and local income taxes or state and local sales taxes.
 For most citizens of income-taxing-states, the state and local income tax deduction is usually the better deal.

 For those of you in an income-tax free state, there are two ways to claim the sales tax deduction on your tax return.
 One, you can use the IRS tables provided for your state to determine what you can deduct.
-In addition, if you purchased a vehicle, boat, airplane, home or did major home renovations, you may be able to add the state sales tax you paid on these items to the amount shown in the IRS tables up to the limit for your state.
-Or two, you can you can keep track of all of the sales tax you paid throughout the year and use that.
+In addition, if you purchased a vehicle, boat, airplane, home or did major home renovations, you may be able to add the state sales tax you paid on these big-ticket items to the amount shown in the IRS tables up to the limit for your state.
+Or two, you can keep track of all of the sales tax you paid throughout the year and use that.

 2. Reinvested dividends

 This isn’t really a tax deduction, but it is a subtraction that can save you a lot of money.
 And it's one that many taxpayers miss.
-If, like most investors, you have mutual fund dividends automatically invested in extra shares, remember that each reinvestment increases your “tax basis” in the stock or mutual fund.
+If, like most investors, you have mutual fund and stock dividends automatically reinvested in extra shares, remember that each reinvestment increases your “tax basis” in the stock or mutual fund.
 That, in turn, reduces the amount of taxable capital gain (or increases the tax-saving loss) when you sell your shares.

 Forgetting to include the reinvested dividends in your cost basis—which you subtract from the proceeds of sale to determine your gain—means overpaying your taxes.
 TurboTax Premier and Home & Business tax preparation solutions include a very cool tool—Cost Basis Lookup—that will figure your basis for you and make sure you get credit for every dime of reinvested dividends.